jamiepine/prismix/readme.md

     "dev": "npx prismix && ts-node server.ts",
   }
 }
 ```
+Or just run `npx prismix` from within the repo that contains the Prismix config file.

+Note: If you are using a monorepo you won't be able to run this command from the root, if you add a script `"prismix": "npx prismix"` you could run `yarn workspace my-app prismix`.

 ## Example
 Let's go over how Prismix merges schemas.
 We'll keep it simple with two schemas that need to relate to each other.